-SILVER SPRING, Md., June 13, 2017 /PRNewswire-USNewswire/ -- Summer vacation season is here… time to hit the beach and perhaps indulge in a little harmless fun.
-What about getting a black henna temporary tattoo?
+SILVER SPRING, Md., July 21, 2015 /PRNewswire-USNewswire/ -- The summer vacation season is here… time to pack your swim suit, hit the beach, and perhaps indulge in a little harmless fun.
+What about getting a temporary tattoo to mark the occasion?
 Who could it hurt?
 It could hurt you.

-Too many consumers have learned the risks of "black henna" the hard way.
-Dozens have reported their adverse events to FDA, but it is believed that many more problems go unreported.
-Some experienced reactions immediately after the application of "black henna" temporary tattoos; others occurred up to two or three weeks later.
-Problems included redness, blisters, raised red weeping lesions, loss of pigmentation, increased sensitivity to sunlight, and even permanent scarring.
-Some reactions have led to emergency room visits and prolonged skin sensitivity.
-For example, in one incident, a teenage girl's back was permanently scarred after getting a black henna tattoo.
+A number of consumers have learned the risks the hard way.
+Reactions may occur immediately after the application of "black henna" temporary tattoos or even up to two or three weeks later.
+Reported problems include redness, blisters, raised red weeping lesions, loss of pigmentation, increased sensitivity to sunlight, and even permanent scarring.
+Some reactions have led to medical treatment, including emergency room visits and ongoing skin sensitivity that can affect day to day activities.

-Some people may experience cross-sensitization, meaning that because of a previous exposure and bad reaction to one chemical, they become sensitized (allergic) to related compounds, such as rubber and other latex products, certain medications, hair dye ingredients, and textile dyes.
-When exposed to one of these products they may develop a rash or other allergic manifestations.
+Some people may experience cross-sensitization, meaning that because of a previous exposure and a bad reaction to that chemical, they become sensitized (allergic) to related compounds.
+These may include:

 SOURCE U.S. Food and Drug Administration